Divyanshu-RS/Fluffy-Bubble-Sofa-Game.github.io/README.md

-# Flappy-bubble-sofa
+# Fluffy Bubble Sofa

-An animated and fun version of the popular fibannaco 2048 game.
+An animated and fun version of the popular fibonacci 2048 game.
 Built with HTML, CSS and Javascript.

-## Play here:-
+## Play here:-  <a href="https://divyanshu-rs.github.io/Fluffy-Bubble-Sofa-Game.github.io/"> Fluffy Bubble Sofa </a>

 ## How to play